The Death Watch

 Krig’s heart froze.
 Breaking free from the daze and pain of his fall, he realized that his rifle had been ripped away from him in the blast.
 Desperately, he looked around for another weapon.
 The remains of Gil lay several meters away from where the rocket blast had thrown the charred corpse.
 One of idiot's pistols was still strapped to his belt.

 Groaning as his ribs ground together, Krig rolled and began to crawl towards Gil’s body.
 His breathing was ragged and desperate.
-He ignored the sounds of the battle around him, focused on the pistol that lay so far away.
-A rapid fire blaster filled the air with screams of destruction.
+He tried to ignore the sounds of the battle around him, focused on the pistol that lay so far away.
+A rapid-fire blaster filled the air with screams of destruction.
 A flamer spewed death and someone shrieked as they burned in its fiery grasp.
 Krig whimpered as another explosion ripped the night and shrill warnings alarms sounded.
 The planetary shield was falling.
 Seconds stretched into an agonizing eternity before he reached Gil and tore the pistol from its holster.
 He turned and froze as he came face-to-face with the enemy.

 A Mandalorian shock trooper stared down at him, smoking blaster rifle in hand.
 It's helmet was blue with a red symbol above its visor.
 “Jareor, aruetiise,” it said through distorted helm speakers and casually kicked the pistol out of Krig's hand.

 Krig's last hope skittered away into the night as the Mandalorian placed its boot on Krig’s chest, pinning him against the ground beside his dead comrade.
-Krig felt his ribs popping and whimpered.
+Krig felt his ribs popping and a cry escaped his torn, bloody lips.
 The shocktrooper rested the muzzle of his rifle on the forehead of the guard.
 “Brave but foolish, foreigner,” it spoke in Common.
 “This planet belongs to the Death Watch.”
 The Mandalorian pulled the trigger.